thegetty/bronze-guidelines/content/vocabulary/overlay.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "Decorative element resting on the surface of a sculpture via any of a variety of attachment methods, including solder, adhesives, cements, and/or rivets.
-Overlay materials may include a range of materials, among them metals, glass, stone, or bone."
+definition: 'Decorative element resting on the surface of a sculpture via any of a variety of attachment methods, including solder, adhesives, cements, and/or rivets.
+Overlay materials may include a range of materials, among them metals, glass, stone, or bone.'
 ---

 <div class="backmatter">